 - 3. Interest earned by monies in the fund shall inure exclusively to the fund on a cash basis until the fund goal of \$5,000,000 is reached. - 4.
 Monies appropriated to the fund shall be deposited in the account at the beginning of the Fiscal Year, or as received from the funding jurisdictions. - 5.
 This unencumbered balance of this fund may be used as collateral for short-term debt obligations. - 6.
 The Chief Financial Officer, with concurrence of the President & CEO, is authorized to borrow amounts from the Excess Judgment Fund to pay expenses of the Transit System in anticipation of routine operating subsidies and capital grants.
 All amounts borrowed from the Excess Judgment Fund shall be reimbursed to such Fund as soon as possible with normal Agency revenues such as farebox revenue, sales tax revenues, interest earnings and operating subsidy funds.
-The Board ofCommissioners is to be notified, in writing, of any borrowing, outlining the amount borrowed.

-H. Claim Settlement Authorization (revised 08/20/21).
+The Board ofCommissioners is to be notified, in writing, of any borrowing, outlining the amount borrowed. - H. Claim Settlement Authorization (revised 08/20/21).
 The Board of Commissioners must approve defense settlements exceeding the Missouri sovereign immunity limit for any one person in a single accident or occurrence.
 The Claim Settlement Authorization, based upon the Missouri sovereign immunity limit, shall be adjusted annually as published by the Missouri Department of Insurance.
 Authorization granted by the Board of Commissioners is deemed to include an additional contingency amount, equal to 20% of the actual authorization granted, for extraordinary use by the President & CEO.
 This additional authorization may be granted by the President & CEO as trial approaches or during the actual trial.
 For settlement amounts over \$100,000 and up to the sovereign immunity limit, the President & CEO will approve and must notify and receive acknowledgement from the Board of Commissioner's Chair and Vice Chair.
-Settlements from \$20,000 to \$100,000 will require the approval of the Director of Risk

-I. Litigation Management and Board Notification (revised 08/20/21).
-In addition to requests for settlement, authorization, the Board of Commissioners will be notified by management about large claims or lawsuits that may significantly impact the Agency's financial stability, its assets, or its public image.
+Settlements from \$20,000 to \$100,000 will require the approval of the Director of Risk Management who must notify and receive acknowledgement from the Agency's General Counsel. - I. Litigation Management and Board Notification (revised 08/20/21).
+In addition to requests for settlement, authorization, the Board of Commissioners will be notified by management about large claims or lawsuits that may significantly impact the Agency's financial stability, its assets, or its public image. - 1.
+The Director of Risk Management will regularly provide informational briefs to the Board on claims and lawsuits that fall into the following classifications: - a.
+Fatalities & severely disabling injuries. - b.
+Jury verdict range or settlement range is expected to exceed \$100.000. - c.
+Other unusual or sensitive claims which may be of particular interest to the Commissioners. - d.
+Final results on claims where the Board has extended settlement authorization.